akaakm/Containerized-Java-App/README.md

 CMD [ "java", "-Dspring.profiles.active=postgres", "org.springframework.boot.loader.launch.JarLauncher" ]
 ~~~

--The **'docker-compose.yaml'** file needs to be updated to include the new development stage configuration.
+- The **'docker-compose.yaml'** file needs to be updated to include the new development stage configuration.

 ~~~yaml
 services: